Homeomorphisms between compact subsets of real numbers: A counterpart of Mazurkiewicz-Sierpiński theorem.

-If $Y$ is regularly closed, then there exists $\alpha < \omega_1$ such that $Y$ is the union of finitely many pairwise disjoint closed-open sets containing exactly one interval from $\mathcal B_{Y^{(\alpha)}}$.
-Using Lemma \ref{l22}, one can check, similarly to the proof of Theorem \ref{t23}, that each of such closed-open sets is homeomorphic to $\textbf{X}_\alpha$.
-Making such a check, we leave it to the readers, is enough to complete this proof. \end{proof}

-As it was noticed in \cite[Theorem 17]{bkp} there exist continuum many non-homeomorphic $L$-Cantovals.
-Each $L$-Cantoval is a compact subset of real numbers and the Continuum Hypothesis is undecidable within standard set theory, so Theorems \ref{t23} and \ref{t25} should be counted among the independent results.
+As it was noticed in \cite[Theorem 17]{bkp} there exist continuum many non-homeomorphic $L$-Cantorvals.
+Each $L$-Cantorval is a compact subset of real numbers and the Continuum Hypothesis is undecidable within standard set theory.
+So, Proposition \ref{p26} and Theorem \ref{t28} should be placed among independence results in the sense that the existence of continuum many $t$-sets is equivalent to the Continuum Hypothesis.